segalgouldn/Senior-Project-Subtweets/README.md

 # Senior Project
 ### Noah Segal-Gould's Senior Project for fulfillment of a degree in Computer Science and Experimental Humanities from Bard College in May 2018

+**Warning**: Twitter has changed its API and this project is currently offline.
+I will probably update it in the future.

 #### Goal:
 * Acquire and identify "subtweets" on Twitter.